 If you are interested in participating, please e-mail our minister Scott Blythe - SBlythe@churchofscotland.org.uk

-We heat our churches using modern, efficient gas boilers.
+We heat our church using modern, efficient gas boilers.

 Our buildings are zoned and only areas which are occupied are heated.

 Many of our radiators are thermostatically controlled.

 Most of the lights in our buildings are fitted with LED bulbs which minimises